kframework/X86-64-semantics/docs/meeting-minutes.md

       ```
   - Local dfa within a bb: Calculating `Gen[bb]`
     - Each instruction `I` (which may potentially affect rsp or rbp) within a bb is tracked to obtain the data flow values before, `In[I]` and after, `Out[I]`.
       [This example](fig_1.png) captures all kinds of instructions considered and how the data values are propagated from one instruction to other within a bb.
-The call instruction in the figure results in to ` %esp += 8` because it is assumed that the function is well formed with conventional prologue and epilogue and the only change that can happen to `%esp` is pop of return address.
+The call instruction in the figure results in to ` %rsp += 8` because it is assumed that the function is well formed with conventional prologue and epilogue and the only change that can happen to `%esp` is pop of return address.
     - After the data value propagation, Gen[bb] is computed as follows:

       ```
-        Gen[bb]::actual_esp = Actual displacement of esp across the bb with initial value of rsp/rbp assumed as 0.
+        Gen[bb]::actual_rsp = Actual displacement of rsp across the bb with initial value of rsp/rbp assumed as 0.
-        Gen[bb]::max_disp_esp = max (Out[I]::max_disp_esp) for all I in bb.
+        Gen[bb]::max_disp_rsp = max (Out[I]::max_disp_rsp) for all I in bb.
       ```
     - In the running example, `Gen[bb] = { 8, -64, 0, 0}`